AmanuelZeredawit/job-application-organizer/README.md

 ### Deployment

-For this version of the app, users can either fork and launch in streamlit cloud or clone it and use it locally by creating virtual enviroment and installing the necessary libraries and an approach for both methods is mentioned in this document.
+For this version of the app, users can either fork and launch in streamlit cloud or clone it and use it locally by creating virtual enviroment and installing the necessary libraries.
+An approach for both methods is mentioned in this document.

 For the coming version, I am going to  include user management tools that user can login with their credential and use the app from the cloud with out forking or cloning to their machines.

 #### 1. Deploying to the cloud

 You can fork this repo and deploy your forked repo on [streamlit cloud ](https://streamlit.io/cloud)

 Deployment steps
 1. created an account in streamlit cloud